Freemasonry, Mass Formation Psychosis & The Lab Leak Theory | With Harrison Smith & Chase Geiser

 What do you have to say about that?

-I'm not even gonna answer that.
+I'm not even going to answer that.

 It's like, no, no, you don't get to cause a problem.

-You can have people who are themselves personally totally apolitical, but they personally are impacted by policy.
+You can have people who are themselves personally, totally apolitical, but they personally are impacted by policy.

-They go to complain about that policy, and the response is we don't even have to give you the time of day because that's a right wing talking point, and we can therefore dismiss it out of hand without even considering what we what it did to you, what effect it had, whether it's good or not.
+And we can therefore dismiss it out of hand without even considering what it did to you, what effect it had, whether it's good or not.

-They just say, because you brought it up, I don't have to talk about it, I don't have to even admit that it's a problem.
+They just say, because you brought it up, I don't have to talk about it.

-I get the conservatives are talking about this a lot, but we've Had a thousand train accidents and nobody brought it up before, right?
+I get the conservatives are talking about this a lot, but we've had a thousand train accidents and nobody brought it up before, right?

-You don't get to just ignore your own failure because your opponents are talking about it.
+It's like, no, no, no, you don't get to just ignore your own failure because your opponents are talking about it.

 It's just, it's a ridiculous way to see the world.

-They said that caring about it while it was still in China was a racist talking point that they didn't have to consider because Trump's a racist, and that's the only reason he was bringing it up.
+And think about just with COVID, they said that caring about it while it was still in China was a racist talking point that they didn't have to consider because Trump's a racist and that's the only reason he was bringing it up.

 He wanted to stop flights from China.